DIY Drywall Repair Guide: How To Fix, Patch & Install

 Buying Materials: What Actually Works

-Before anything gets sliced off, one needs the appropriate supplies.
-Entering a store like Home Depot or Rona can seem overwhelming when there are twenty varieties of mud and tape.
+Before anything is cut off, one must have the correct materials.
+Shopping at a store such as Home Depot or Rona can be daunting since there are twenty kinds of mud and tape.

 The Tools: